dgzlopes/k6-workshop-short/README.md

 k6 cloud example.js
 ```

-By default it will run in our Ashburn load zone.
+By default it will run in our Columbus load zone.
 You can change [customize this behaviour](https://grafana.com/docs/grafana-cloud/k6/author-run/use-load-zones/).

 ## 3. More things